unicode-org/message-format-wg/experiments/stasm/spec/model.md

 type Value = Variable | String;
 ```

-The _variable_ type represents a reference to a value provided by the callsite at runtime, or a reference to an alias defined in the current message.
+The _variable_ type represents a reference to a value provided by the callsite at runtime, or a reference to a local variable defined in the current message.

 ```ts
 interface Variable {